Countdown to the Virtual Event

 Dear Friends and Colleagues,

-On behalf of the organizing committee, we welcome you and wish you a fruitful congress in Singapore.
+On behalf of the organising committee, we welcome you and wish you a productive

 Chair, Local Organising Committee

 |OCCUPATION||EARLY BIRD SPECIAL now till

 23 Nov - 25 Nov

 |*Post-Graduate Students / Training Neurologists/ Nurses/ Allied Health Professional/ Pharmacist||USD 300||USD 300||USD 350|